stephanie-batista-CISUC/ai-samd-sme-challenges/README.md

 ## How to Cite

 If you use this dataset or the questionnaire, please cite the accompanying paper.
-A `CITATION.cff` file is provided so that GitHub displays a "Cite this repository" button automatically.

 Suggested citation (BibTeX):